 The honeymoon phase is a blissful, carefree period in a couple’s relationship.
-Both partners are just getting to know each other, and they can find little fault.
-Everything their new partner does, from how they eat to the stories they tell, is charming and endearing.
+Both partners are just getting to know each other, and they can find little fault with their significant other.
+Everything that new partner does, from how they eat to the stories they tell, feels charming and endearing.

 What Is the Honeymoon Phase?

 The honeymoon phase is an early part of a couple's relationship where everything seems carefree and happy.
 It usually lasts from six months to two years and can be marked with lots of laughs, intimacy, and fun dates.

-Of course, the honeymoon phase is well ... a phase.
+Of course, the honeymoon phase is exactly that: a phase.
 Eventually, it ends, leaving both partners needing to adjust to a new, more sustainable reality.
-For some couples, the honeymoon phase ends before they want it to, and others don’t experience it at all.
+For some couples, the honeymoon phase ends before they want it to while others don’t experience it at all.

 To help us understand this time period, and how to navigate it, we consulted licensed therapist Michelle Mouhtis.
 “My biggest piece of advice is to enjoy the ride of the honeymoon phase,” she says.
 “It really is such a special time for couples, no matter how short or long it lasts.”